The Williamsburg, Va., native became the first runner to receive the award in a majority vote conducted by ACC coaches

 Following the 1991-92 season, All-America runner David Honea received the prestigious Walter Byers Award as the nation's premier scholar-athlete, in addition to the Jim Weaver Award and the National Science Fellowship Award for his academic accomplishments.
 All-American Laurie Gomez-Henes won the ACC's Marie James Scholarship as well as an NCAA postgraduate scholarship.

 Well-known on the national level, Geiger coached at the Olympic Festival and in 1987 was named coach of the U.S. National Team for the World Cross Country Championships in Auckland, New Zealand.
 He has been a featured speaker at the U.S. Olympic Training Center and a member of the U.S. Olympic Development Committee for distance running.

 Prior to coming to Raleigh, Geiger led a very successful prep program at Bradenton (Fla.)
 High School.
 A graduate of Kent State University, he was a three-time letterwinner in track and cross country, and majored in health education and psychology.
 Kent State's Varsity K Hall of Fame honored Geiger as the distinguished alumnus in its inductee class of 2008.

 Geiger is married to the former Betty Springs, one of the finest runners in NC State history.
 She was inducted into the North Carolina Sports Hall of Fame in 2003.
-They have a daughter, Rachel, 21, and son, Trey, 19, both of whom are enrolled as students at NC State.
+They have a daughter, Rachel, and a son, Trey.